 Copies of our ISVA policies and procedures are available by request through firstname.lastname@example.org.

-All our ISVAs complete specialist training, and our adult, child and young people’s ISVA services are accredited through LimeCulture.
+All our ISVAs complete nationally accredited specialist training.
+Our adult, child and young people’s ISVA services are accredited through LimeCulture.

 If you are involved in a court case, there is the option of a short period of pre-trial therapy.

 Clients can re-engage with the ISVA service, especially when there may be updates following a conviction and prison sentence, e.g. around parole.

 Sexual Assault Referral Centres (SARCs)

 Our SARCs are completely focussed on you and what you want and need.
 You might be concerned about telling someone about what happened to you because you don’t want to get the police involved, or because you don’t know what your options or rights are.
 Our services are confidential, and will listen and we will believe you, and there is never any pressure to report to the police.

 You can find out more about what a SARC is and the support you will receive in the videos below:

 When you arrive, our crisis worker will meet you, talk you through your options and support you through the process.
 We do this at your pace.
 The choices are always yours, and New Pathways will support you with whichever options you choose.
 Our SARC has a friends and family room and drink facilities, so if you bring someone with you, they can wait comfortably.

 We will listen and we will believe you.
 Our crisis workers will make sure you have the right information and support, whether you choose to have police involvement or not.
 At our SARCs, we can work with the police on your behalf and support you to speak with them.
 We can also support you through a forensic medical examination with a trained doctor at our premises.

 We can also offer first aid and advice; medical aftercare and referrals for treatment of sexually transmitted disease (STIs); sexual health guidance; and specialist support in the days, weeks and months after, including wellbeing support, counselling and ISVA support.